 The Art Building and Oak Street Hall house two large painting studios and several drawing studios, enabling you to receive hands-on experience.
 The studios in the Art Building are used for beginning, intermediate, advanced and topics classes.

 We provide many opportunities to exhibit your work as you progress through the program.
-Competitive exhibitions are held on campus in the UNT Art Gallery, the North and Lightwell Galleries, and the Cora Stafford Gallery.
-The annual Voertman Student Art Exhibition is juried by arts professionals, and many cash awards and art scholarships are given.
+Competitive exhibitions are held on campus in the UNT Art Gallery, the North Gallery, the Lightwell Gallery and the Cora Stafford Gallery.
+The annual Voertman Student Art Exhibition awards many cash prizes and art scholarships and is juried by art professionals.
 Students also participate in local, regional and international exhibitions.

 Graduates of our B.F.A. program have been admitted to some of the nationís top graduate programs.